-When we’re not busy shooting weddings on the weekends, during the Fall you can find us cheering on our New Orleans Saints and LSU Tigers in football.
-During the Summer you can find us by a pool or a beach with cold cocktails and a hot grill.
+When we’re not busy shooting weddings on the weekends, during the Fall you can find us cheering on our New Orleans Saints and LSU Tigers in football, this now means some late night viewing from afar in Paris!
+A win is always worth it though. 🙂

 When CheyAnne isn’t waiting at the kitchen bar for a great meal from Doug, she can be found curled up with a good book.
 She especially loves challenging business and leadership books to quench her thirst for knowledge, and lately all things Paris.

 When not enjoying great food and friends, our favorite way to relax is to cuddle up with a cocktail and a good movie, or a picnic during the better weather months in Paris.

 Our fearless creator of L’amour De Paris.
 Shortly after we said yes to moving to Paris, Stacy’s husband was offered a dream opportunity that they could not pass up back in Texas.
 They both had no plans of leaving Paris anytime soon, but ultimately decided they had to say yes.
 Stacy patiently waited for us to be able to make the hop across the pond so that she could show up the ropes before departing.
 As soon as she got back to Texas she enrolled in law school.
 She’s just graduated this past Spring, and we are so very proud of her!
 Basically, she looked at us and handed us the business with a big beautiful bow, and said something to the effect of, “Take care of it!” 🙂 She put so much work into creating L’amour de Paris, she didn’t want to see it fade away.
 If you’d like to know more about our founder, keep reading.